Accelerate - Building and Scaling High-Performing Technology Organizations - Book review and my personal notes and insights

 5. Cultural

-On 2, I can reefer to [4] that talks about using microservices as a way to enable the four key metrics measurement and improvement.
+On 2, I can refer to [5] that talks about using microservices as a way to enable the four key metrics measurement and improvement.

 Part 2

-Accelerate introduces the results that came from the research in part 1, and in the part 2, it goes deeper in the science behind that.
-The interesting part is how it was decided to follow up with survey instead of any other method.
+Accelerate introduces the results that came from the research in part 1, and in part 2, it goes deeper into the science behind that.
+The interesting part is how it was decided to follow up with a survey instead of any other method.

-Therefore, there are ways for mitigate this issue, and for that the authors used a statistical analysis.
+Therefore, there are ways to mitigate this issue, and for that, the authors used a statistical analysis.
 Another way to frame it was the size of the survey.
-In total there were around 23.000 answers, and to impact that, a lot of people would have had to lie in an orchestrated way.
+In total, there were around 23.000 answers, and to impact that, a lot of people would have had to lie in an orchestrated way.
 (Which is not impossible but very unlikely that happened).

 Final considerations

-Accelerate for me gives me a perspective on how to approach software delivery on both ways: in theory and practice.
-The collected data points to how effectively delivery software in a digital era, which each day developers are on the front line, trying to delivery as much value as possible.
+Accelerate for me gives me a perspective on how to approach software delivery in both ways: in theory and practice.
+The collected data points aim to show how effectively delivery software is in a digital era, in which each day developers are on the front line, trying to deliver as much value as possible.

-The metrics, used to measure global outcome (delivered value) rather than individual contributions is connected on how it is important to work as a group, the team interests have priority on individual goals.
-This is the present, and the future.
-Even though, I would bet that most of big organizations that are struggling to innovate are penalized for not having this mindset in place.
+The metrics, used to measure global outcome (delivered value) rather than individual contributions are connected to how it is important to work as a group, the team interests have priority on individual goals.
+This is the present and the future.
+Even though, I would bet that most big organizations that are struggling to innovate are penalized for not having this mindset in place.

-All in all, for me, the argument used to depict the context why to use a survey and how to approach the analysis statically gives the perspective on how the work was conducted, focused on the data, instead of biased opinions or “feelings”.
-Some might argue that still there will be biased, anyways, it is a way to minimize it.
+All in all, for me, the argument used to depict the context of why to use a survey and how to approach the analysis statically gives the perspective on how the work was conducted, focused on the data, instead of biased opinions or “feelings”.
+Some might argue that still there will be bias, and that’s for sure, but exposing the methodology as it was done is a way to make it explicit to the reader.

 Edit Oct 20, 2021